 Cheese mites are microorganisms that exist everywhere, but they especially love the damp, cool atmosphere found in the cave d’affinage, or cheese-aging chamber.
-They flock to cooked, pressed cheeses like Comté, or Cantal, boring into the crust, moving steadily towards the softer center, leaving behind a floral, sweet flavor.
-If left to their own devices, the artisons will take over a cheese until it becomes inedible.
-Many hard cheeses are, in fact, treated to deter cirons — the rind of Parmesan, for example, is oiled; cheddar is traditionally wrapped in cloth.
+They flock to cooked, pressed cheeses like Comté or Cantal, boring into the crust, moving steadily towards the softer center, leaving behind a floral, sweet flavor.
+If left to their own devices, cheese mites will take over a piece of cheese until it becomes inedible.
+Many hard kinds of cheese are treated to deter cheese mites.
+For example, the rind of Parmesan is oiled and cheddar is traditionally wrapped in cloth.

 A Brownish Dust